 Athletic World also has an expert mode.
 The five events are the same as the five in the Beginner mode, but they continue to cycle through until It adds extra obstacles, like moles in “Hurdles” (Jump!) and bats in the “Dark Tunnel” (Crouch!).
 I would caution anyone in our fast-food age to only tackle the Expert Mode if you’ve practiced on Beginner for awhile.
 The extended length and the added rage-inducing obstacle ensure that it’s not for greenhorns.

 Despite the lack of depth and – depending on one’s athletic prowess – quick completability of Athletic World, I still enjoyed my time with the game.
 Had it a few more events, perhaps something other than mostly jumping and running, it would be looked upon more favorably today.
 If nothing else, the game serves as a welcome introduction to the Power Pad, a peripheral that paved the way for the Dance Dance Revolution series and the Wii Balance Board, among others.
 Long live superfluous peripherals!

-Here are some amusing videos of people using the Power Pad
+Here are two amusing videos of people using the Power Pad

 Videos of people using the Powerpad: B

 *thanks to MobyGames.com for the screenshot!